joeldelcastillo/cmp-5006-fall23-aproano/hw/hw2.md

 ## Exercise 1:

 1. Suppose a password is chosen as a concatenation of seven lower-case dictionary words.
 Each word is selected uniformly at random from a dictionary of size 50,000.
 An example of such a password is "mothercathousefivenextcrossroom".
 How many bits of entropy does this have?
+   $$
+   alphabet = 26 ch
+   $$

-2. Consider an alternative scheme where a password is chosen as a sequence of 10 random alphanumeric characters (including both lower-case and upper-case letters).
+2. aConsider an alternative scheme where a password is chosen as a sequence of 10 random alphanumeric characters (including both lower-case and upper-case letters).
 An example is "dA3mG67Rrs".
 How many bits of entropy does this have?

 3. Which password is better, the one from 1. or 2.?